By Hannah E. Whitcombe

 Intermittent fasting (IF) is a style of eating where one intermittently enters a period of fasting between meals, whether it be for several hours or even days.
 This is said to rest the system and bring about numerous health benefits to the individual; weight loss, better sleep and improved concentration to name a few!

-Fasting is the period we enter several hours after a meal and is said to be the healing and repair state for the body.
+Fasting is the period we enter several hours after a meal, when glucose is low, and is said to be the healing and repair state for the body.
 This usually occurs overnight, during the period between our last meal of the day and our first meal the following day, hence the term ‘breakfast’ literally meaning ‘to break fast’.
 Therefore, all of us are intermittent fasters to an extent, but is this brief period of overnight fasting enough for us to harness the benefits that intermittent fasting has to offer?

 Are there any proven benefits?